neuronlabs/neuron/README.md

 package main

 // Define go:generate generators and use it every time you change any model - using go:generate.
-//go:generate neuron-generator models --format=goimports --single-file .
+//go:generate neurogonesis models --format=goimports --single-file .
-//go:generate neuron-generator collections --format=goimports  --single-file .
+//go:generate neurogonesis collections --format=goimports  --single-file .

 // User is the model that is stored on the 'main' repository.
 // It is related to multiple 'Pet' models.